pamolloy/docs-spectre-importer/docs/install/configure.md

 ## Configuration location

-The Firefly III URL and the Personal Access Token are stored in two environment variables, `FIREFLY_III_URI` and `FIREFLY_III_ACCESS_TOKEN` respectively.
+The Firefly III URL and the Personal Access Token are stored in two environment variables, `FIREFLY_III_URL` and `FIREFLY_III_ACCESS_TOKEN` respectively.
 You can use the `.env` file to store them, use Docker's `-e` flag to set them or use your operating system to set these values.
 Check out the installation page for more information.

 ## Personal Access Token